dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 It is fully exposed without any possibility to manage access to it.
 4. The complete sequence must exist in the first place.
 It might be desirable to pretend the existence of a sequence without storing a sequence (cf. Phobos’ `iota`[⁽⁵⁾]).
-5. As alias this is already taken, one cannot alias this something different.
+5. As the place of alias this is already taken, one cannot alias this to something different.

 The whole sequence approach can only be used for indexing with exactly one parameter.
 Multidimensional (including 0-dimensional) indexing is not possible.